 Yes, it’s official, it’s on the menu.
 It’s yummy.
 It’s authentic.
 It’s homemade.
-Tahini, chick peas, and two additional toppers (pine nut, and roasted tomato).
+Tahini, chick peas, and two additional toppers (pine nut, and roasted pepper).
 We even made our own crispy dipping crackers / chips.
 It’s also vegan, and optional gluten free bread.

 Yup.
 We’re expanding out the menu.
 We just added a BLT and bananas and Nutella crepes.
 We have two more sandwiches in the works, a pasta expansion, more crepes, and a homemade hummus that we will be doing on items and by itself, and more.
 More drinks too.
 Mimosa’s and Mules are on the cusp of being ready.
 We heard ya.
 Cmon in and try the new items!